Jalaluddin Muhammad Shah

-Jalaluddin Muhammad Shah (জালালউদ্দীন মুহম্মদ শাহ; born as Jadu) was a 15th-century Sultan of Bengal and an important figure in medieval Bengali history.
+Jalaluddin Muhammad Shah (জালালউদ্দীন মুহম্মদ শাহ; born as Jadu/যদু) was a 15th-century Sultan of Bengal and an important figure in medieval Bengali history.
 Born a Hindu to his aristocratic father Raja Ganesha, the patriarch of the Ganesha dynasty, he assumed the throne of Bengal after a coup which overthrew the Ilyas Shahi dynasty.
 He converted to Islam and ruled the Bengal Sultanate for 16 years.
-As a Muslim king, he brought Arakan under Bengali suzerainty and consolidated the kingdom's domestic administrative centres.
-He pursued relations with the Timurid Empire, Mamluk Egypt and Ming China.
+As a Muslim king, he pursued relations with the Timurid Empire, Mamluk Egypt and Ming China.
+He also brought Arakan under Bengali suzerainty and consolidated the kingdom's domestic administrative centres.
 Bengal grew in wealth and population during his reign.
 He also combined Bengali and Islamic architecture.

 First phase (1415–1416)

 According to Goron and Goenka, Raja Ganesha seized control over Bengal soon after the death of Sultan Bayazid (1412–1414).
 Facing an imminent threat of invasion at the behest of a powerful Muslim holy man named Nur Qutb Alam, he appealed to the saint to call off his threat.
 The saint agreed on the condition that Raja Ganesha's son Jadu would convert to Islam and rule in his place.
 Raja Ganesha agreed and Jadu started ruling Bengal as Jalal al-Din in 1415 AD.
 Nur Qutb Alam died in 1416 AD and Raja Ganesha was emboldened to depose his son and accede to the throne himself as Danujamarddana Deva.
 Jalaluddin was reconverted to Hinduism by the Golden Cow ritual.
 After the death of his father he once again converted to Islam and started ruling his second phase.